Why did I train to be a counsellor?

 Trauma informed counselling

-I am a trauma informed counsellor with an interest in how the mind and body remember trauma.
-If you have experienced trauma, and wish to address this in counselling, we will take a paced approach to the work, starting with understanding what helps you to feel safe and stable.
-This is very important to avoid retraumatisation.
-There is never an expectation that you will talk about what happened to you, but once you feel safe enough, this may be something that you want to do.
-Some clients prefer to focus on how the trauma is impacting their lives now, this might involve exploring triggers and understanding the brain’s response to trauma, or finding ways of living meaningfully with the legacy of trauma.
+I’m a trauma informed counsellor with an interest in how the mind and body remember trauma.
+If you’ve experienced trauma, and wish to work on this in counselling, we’ll take a phased approach to the work (a way of working developed by Judith Herman).
+This could start with an exploration of how trauma’s impacting your life now, and how you’re coping - maybe what you’ve already achieved is enough?
+There’s never an expectation that you’ll talk about what happened to you, but if you feel safe enough, this may be something that you want to do.

 Allyship and education

 I am invested in being an ally to marginalised communities and am passionate about educating myself.
 My intention is to be anti-racist and anti-disriminatory, and you can see this reflected in my training and on my Facebook page.
-I will make reasonable adjustments to all clients with protected characteristics.
+I’ll offer reasonable adjustments to all clients.

 Other important information about counselling